 In response to response 2.14, there are still several places in the manuscript that refer to observer motion when they should refer to visually-simulated observer motion.
 The bullet points on page 3 are a notable example.

 We went through the document again and made clear in every instance that we simulate self-motion only visually.

+References

+Moscatelli, A., Mezzetti, M., & Lacquaniti, F. (2012).
+Modeling psychophysical data at the population-level: The generalized linear mixed model.
+Journal of Vision, 12(11), 1–17. https://doi.org/10.1167/12.11.26